browserengineering/book/book/invalidation.md

 your browser, you might have compile-time macros available to help;
 in Python, this might require refactoring to change the API shape of `ProtectedField` to be functional rather than object-oriented.

+*Optimizing paint* Even after making layout fast for text input, paint is still painfully slow.
+Fix that by storing the display list between frames, dirty bits for whether paint is needed for each layout object, and mutating the display list rather than re-creating it every time.